majda107/Decision-tree-classifier-C-Sharp/README.md

-## Simple decision tree classifier written completely in C#, more improvements to come
+# Simple decision tree classifier written completely in C#

 *The idea was taken from video by Josh from Google devs (https://www.youtube.com/watch?v=LDRbO9a6XPU&t=122s)*